catshelp-ee/catshelp/README.md

 4. Go to Credentials → Create Credentials → OAuth 2.0 Client ID
 5. Configure OAuth consent screen if prompted
 6. Copy the Client ID
+7. Download the credentials and place in root folder

 ### Database Configuration